-When the editor of the Xstitch Mag announced the new theme for issue 9 was going to be orient; I knew exactly why.
+When the editor of the Xstitch Mag announced the new theme for issue 9 was going to be oriented; I knew exactly why.
 A few months before I have shown him a preview of my Moon Light in Yasaka Pagoda Cross Stitch (just before I decided to remove the Pokemon from it), and showed him what an awesome theme it could make.

 However, that turned out to be a little problematic.
 The piece of art I used to make that cross stitch was still under copyright, meaning I couldn’t give the pattern to the Editor.
 Instead, I had to make my own.
-Now, I loved Asano Takeji’s work, and thought I could riff on his style, whilst bringing it slightly more modern.
+Now, I loved Asano Takeji’s work and thought I could riff on his style, whilst bringing it slightly more modern.
 To do this I researched when the ukiyo-e style went out of fashion.
 It was roughly the 1870’s.
 That meant that none of the modern Japanese buildings would be captured in the form.

 To do this I combined images of Tokyo Tower, and a preserved traditional street in Tokyo, ironically next to Yasaka Pagoda, Sannen Zaka Street.
-I then lowered the tone of color to show a deep night sky, free of moon light, to differentiate it from my previous Asano Takeji piece.
+I then lowered the tone of color to show a deep night sky, free of moonlight, to differentiate it from my previous Asano Takeji piece.